 Full blood count needs to be checked for signs of microcytic anaemia.

-When testing for H Pylori, the urea breath test is the gold standard for detecting H pylori, it is a rapid and non-invasive diagnostic technique.
+When testing for H Pylori, the urea breath test is the gold standard for detecting H pylori because it is a rapid and non-invasive diagnostic technique.
 Blood tests to measure antibodies and stool antigen test can also be useful.
 A stool heme test is also an option to check for occult blood, this is usually negative.
 The CLO test (campylobacter like organism) is a biopsy test which detects the presence of H. Pylori in the stomach and duodenum.
 A biopsy is taken from the gastric antrum, and the tissue is placed onto a urea containing mediator.
 If H. Pylori is present, the indicator changes colour, as the urease produced by the bacteria converts the urea to ammonia, and hence the medium becomes more alkaline (the change is from yellow to red).

 Lifestyle changes are important to advise to the patients of peptic ulcer, such as avoiding drinking alcohol and medications like aspirin and NSAIDS, to quit smoking is also essential.

 Medical therapy includes acid reducing medication such as H2 antagonists (examples are ranitidine, cimetidine and famotidine) or proton pump inhibitor’s (examples are omeprazole, lansoprazole and rabeprazole) which can be taken for four weeks.